Ana Diamond: Arrest and detention in Iran

 Prior to travelling to Iran, Diamond joined the University of California Education Abroad Program and later worked on a short documentary project in the Old City in Jerusalem in 2014.
-These activities, along with her earlier involvement with the Conservatives, were cited by the Islamic Revolutionary Guards Corps as grounds for imposing a travel ban and detaining her upon her visit to Iran in 2014.
+These activities, along with her earlier involvement with the UK Young Conservatives, were cited by the Islamic Revolutionary Guards Corps as grounds for imposing a travel ban and detaining her upon her visit to Iran in 2014.

 After two years under a travel ban, she was abducted from Gheytarieh near their house in Tehran and taken to Evin Prison in January 2016.
 Diamond spent eight months in solitary confinement in Evin Prison and was later briefly moved to the public ward, where she became close friends with Narges Mohammadi, Atena Farghadani, and Bahareh Hedayat, among others.
 During her time at Evin, she was the youngest female inmate, and among the very few dual nationals subjected to a mock execution and a virginity test.
 Diamond has described her treatment as "demeaning" and as "torture", and her case has been reported to the United Nations Working Group on Arbitrary Detention and United Nations Human Rights Council.

 Her mistreatment was later raised with the United Nations’ Working Group on Arbitrary Detention and the United Nations Human Rights Council.

-Due to her family’s clerical background, Diamond was tried before the Special Clerical Court.
+Due to her family's clerical background, Diamond was tried before the Special Clerical Court.
 Her lead prosecutor was Ebrahim Raisi, who later served as the eighth president of Iran from 2021 until his death in a helicopter crash in 2024.

 Release

 In August 2016, Diamond was released on bail pending trial.
 She was placed under house arrest while her father was still imprisoned.
 In written evidence submitted to the UK Foreign Affairs Select Committee in April 2022, it was stated that the family's £5.5 million worth of property and assets were ultimately confiscated by the IRGC in Iran prior to their release and acquittal.

-Although the charges against Diamond were eventually dropped and she was permitted to leave Iran in May 2018, following then–Foreign Secretary Boris Johnson’s first official visit to the country in late 2017, she believes she was only acquitted because the IRGC had already succeeded in extorting her family’s assets in Iran, driven primarily by financial motives.
+Although the charges against Diamond were eventually dropped and she was permitted to leave Iran in May 2018, following then–Foreign Secretary Boris Johnson’s first official visit to the country in late 2017, she believes she was only acquitted because the IRGC had already succeeded in extorting her family's assets in Iran, driven primarily by financial motives.